DDMAL/jSymbolic2/README.md

 - jSymbolic2: The jSymbolic2 project, presented in the form of a NetBeans project.
 Contains the following directories and files:
+	- configfiles: Contains pre-generated jSymbolic configurations files that users may wish to use for various purposes.
 	- dist: Contains a pre-compiled jSymbolic2.jar file (and associated libraries) for direct inclusion in other projects.
 	- javadoc: Javadoc documentation for the project source code.